mhdshabeer/End-to-End-Indian-Currency-Classifier-with-DVC-Pipeline-and-Cloud-Deployment/README.md

-# An END-TO-END Indian Currency Classifier Using CNN with AWS Deployment
+# An END-TO-END Indian Currency Classifier Using CNN with DVC Pipeline and CI/CD AWS Deployment

 ## Workflows